markusschmaus/map_structure/README.md

-# map_structure
+# settable_generator
-Use python generators to create a copy of some structured container with it's values modified
+Allow python generators to receive values in for loops.

 Guido van van Rossum, the author of Python, famously isn't very fond of `lambda` expressions and the functional constructs like `map` or `filter` which use them.
 He even [suggested removing them altogether](https://www.artima.com/weblogs/viewpost.jsp?thread=98196), pointing out that a list comprehension is a more pythonic alternative:
 ```python